GuilhemDolet/Product-Footprint-Calculator-Add-On/README.md

 - run poetry install : install the dependencies listed in pyproject.toml (including Playwright):
 - poetry run playwright install (not automatized yet) : Playwright needs to download the necessary browser binaries for automation.
 - and run EPREL_com.py
+    - if you are at the root level : poetry run python src/EPREL_scrapper/scrapper_playwright/EPREL_com.py